AliMuhammad229/Web-Scraping-Amazon-UAE/README.md

 - You can customize the script to scrape other product categories by modifying the URL in the `BASE_URL` variable in the `Web_Scraping_Amazon_UAE.ipynb` file.
 - You can adjust the parsing logic in the script to extract additional information such as price, ratings, or reviews.

-## Disclaimer

-This project is for educational purposes only.
-Please make sure to review Amazon's terms of service and instruction file before scraping their website.
+- Please make sure to review Amazon's terms of service and instruction file before scraping their website.

-Happy scraping!
+Happy scraping!!!